Kritika's Product Portfolio

 • Maps: Google Maps SDK for Android

-• Multimedia: Coil for image loading, native camera integration for in-app captures
+• Multimedia: Coil for image loading, native camera integration

-• Data Visualization: Vico library for interactive and animated charts
+• Data Visualization: Vico charting library

 Challenges

-• Syncing photo, text, and location data between offline and cloud databases smoothly
+• Syncing photo, text, and location data between offline and cloud databases

 Results & Impact